stevezhangz/BERT-pytorch/README.md

 }

 # Acknowledgement
-Acknowledgement for the open-source [poem dataset](https://github.com/chinese-poetry/chinese-poetry)
+Acknowledgement for the open-source [poem dataset](https://github.com/chinese-poetry/chinese-poetry) and a little bit codes of this [project named nlp-tutorial](https://codechina.csdn.net/mirrors/wmathor/nlp-tutorial/-/tree/master/5-2.BERT) for inspiration.